metabase/metabase/docs/administration-guide/data-permissions.md

 **Block** ensures people in a group can’t see the data from this database, regardless of their permissions at the collection level.

-Even if a question is in a collection that the group has access to, but that questions queries a database that is blocked for that group, people in that group won't be able to view that question _unless_ they're in another group with the relevant data permissions.
+Even if a question is in a collection that the group has access to, but that question queries a database that is blocked for that group, people in that group won't be able to view that question _unless_ they're in another group with the relevant data permissions.
 Essentially, what Block does is make collections permissions insufficient to view a question.

 If a person in that blocked group belongs to _another_ group that _does_ have the corresponding data access, that more privileged access will take precedence (overruling the block), and they'll be able to view that question.